mdp-toolkit/mdp-docs/docs/_sources/development.rst.txt

 the `General style guidelines`_, which are applicable to all developers.

-- Create an account on sourceforge.net and tell us your username there, so that we can add you to the list of developers and give you access to our git repositories
+- If you do not already own one, create an account on github.com and tell us your username there, so that we can add you to the list of developers and give you access to our git repositories

 - Since our migration to git, the repository setup consists of two separate repositories: